Description

 - Fasting Glucose: -1.73 mmol/L reduction

-- Beta Cell Function: Improvements in HOMA-β
+- Beta Cell Function: Gains in HOMA-β

-- Insulin Sensitivity: Improvements in HOMA-IR
+- Insulin Response: Gains in HOMA-IR

 DREAMS-2 Trial: Head-to-Head vs Dulaglutide